What Type of Bike Should My Child Have?

 Rockin' the teeter totter on a 26" bike

 In order to have a fun and successful experience at Fairfax Cycling Camp, your child should come with the right tools!
-This includes a well-fitting helmet, proper clothes, sunscreen, water bottles or a Camelbak, and the right, tuned-up bike.
+This includes a well-fitting helmet, proper clothes, sunscreen, water bottles or a hydration pack, and the right, well-tuned bike.
 We understand that purchasing the right bicycle can be expensive, but we encourage you to see it as an investment - not just in your child's summer camp experience, but to get to and from school, and as a fun family activity.

-For our middle-sized campers (9-12), we recommend a 26" wheel for all of the above reasons.
+For our middle-sized campers (9-12), we recommend a 26", 27.5" or 29" wheel for all of the above reasons.
 How do you know if your child has outgrown their 24" bike?
 When their seat post is nearing its maximum extension, take your child out and carefully watch them pedal.
-When their foot is in the down stroke position, their knee should still be slightly bent.
+When their foot is in the down stroke position, their knee should still be slightlybent.
 If their knee is more than slightly bent, it's time for a bigger bike!